ambsenyestudi/aspnetCoreAuthenticationFromNoobToPro/Docs/Policies.md

 To seed our reviewer named Bob, we just modified [Program.cs](/src/Ambseny.WebAplication/Program.cs) to add a Seed method that adds the default sid claim and adds a new one.
 The new claim states that bob is a reviewer.

+### Policy setup

+We added to our Authorization configuration at [Startup.cs](/src/Ambseny.WebAplication/Startup.cs) configure two policies:
+- Minimal it's de default one that only asks for a sid claim
+- UserReviewer that for now only asks for the Review

 ### Claims update